Cost of Living in Berat - Updated Prices & Insights

 How affordable is housing in Berat?

-Rent is one of Berat's biggest advantages – 1-bedroom apartments range from $346 to $453 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Berat – 1-bedroom apartments range from $349 to $445 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 How much should I budget for food per month in Berat?